78th Infantry Division (United States): Post-war service

-In November 1946, the 78th Infantry Division was reactivated at Newark, New Jersey, and in May 1959 it was reorganized as a Training Division.
+On 1 November 1946, the 78th Infantry Division was reactivated at Newark, New Jersey.
+The headquarters location was changed on 9 November 1955 to Kearny, New Jersey, and on 6 December 1958 to Edison, New Jersey.

 The 78th Division was deployed to Southwest Asia 1990 and 1991 when the 920th Transportation Company (Medium, Petroleum) to support operations in Desert Storm.
 The 1018th Reception Battalion, the 2nd Brigade OSUT Headquarters, and the 1st and 3rd Battalion of the 310th Regiment as well as the 1st Brigade's 3rd Battalion, 309th Regiment with a composite detachment from the 78th Training Support Brigade, provided assistance in necessary training base expansion at Fort Dix.
 The 348th Military Police Detachment conducted protective service missions for key national leaders throughout the world during the mobilization period.
 In addition, many individuals from the 78th served as "fillers" in other deployed units.

-In 1992, the division transformed into an exercise division under the Army's "Bold Shift" initiative.
-The new mission is to conduct small unit collective training (LANES) and computerized battle simulation exercises for client units in the First Army East area (a 14 state region).
+On 1 October 1993, the division was reorganized and redesignated as Headquarters, 78th Division (Exercise), under the Army's "Bold Shift" initiative.
+The new mission is to conduct small unit collective training (Lane) and computerized battle simulation exercises for client units in the First Army East area (a 14 state region).
 Like the other exercise divisions, the 1st Brigade was designated as the simulations exercise unit, conducting Battle Command and Staff Training for US Army Reserve and Army National Guard units at the battalion, brigade, command, and division levels.
 This training uses the simulations models used by the Regular Army in conducting WARFIGHTER exercises.
 The other brigades within the division (2d through 5th depending on the division) conducted field training for units at the squad, platoon, and company levels.
 In all units, then made up of US Army Reserve soldiers, there were detachments of Regular Army soldiers assigned to manage the day-to-day requirements and planning of exercises as part of the Congressionally mandated Ground Forces Readiness Enhancement (GFRE – popularly known as "Jeffries") program.
 This program was partially instituted to ensure that reserve component units would have continual training support in order to preclude some of the training and readiness problems that were discovered in the ramp-up, and eventual deployments, in support of Desert Storm.

 One of five exercise divisions in the United States Army, the 78th Division Headquarters, and its 1st Brigade, were for many years headquartered at the Kilmer Reserve Center (the former Camp Kilmer) in Edison, New Jersey, with subordinate units located in New Jersey, Rhode Island, Massachusetts, Virginia, Maryland, Pennsylvania and New York.